Code scanner

 Allows you to choose a theme similar to your source code for better visual familiarity.

-RAW Mode
+RAW Mode:

-Activates Regex dedicated to searching for
+Activates Regex dedicated to searching for RAW code.

 These capture raw text potentially to be converted or encapsulated within your key system.